 The infographic below condenses much of the information in the articles mentioned above.
 Use the tool below to identify where trauma might arise, who is most at risk, and what support can be put in place before problems escalate.

-The key lesson is that trauma in journalism is not limited to frontline reporting.
-It can happen in the field, at the desk, through screens, and over time as stress builds.
-Newsrooms can reduce the risk by preparing staff before assignments, limiting repeated exposure, encouraging debriefing, and making support available without stigma.
+Trauma in journalism is not limited to frontline reporting.
+It can happen in the field, at the desk, and through screens — and it can increase over time as stress builds.
+Newsrooms can reduce the risks by preparing staff before assignments, limiting repeated exposure, encouraging debriefing, and making support available as a natural part of the working environment.

 A healthy newsroom recognises that care is part of professional journalism.
 When people are supported properly, they are better able to do their work safely, clearly, and with resilience.